Despite believing I was when completing my application, I was not, in truth, aware of just how intense the workload of medical school would be.

 We are contributing to something greater than ourselves, and there is nothing more motivating.
 Being the best doctor we can be is a chimera, but as Churchill put it: “You know you will never get to the end of the journey.
 But this, so far from discouraging, only adds to the joy and glory of the climb.”

 Humans and the conditions we get are so complex; it is a privilege to study this and potentially play a part in helping to tackle some of the most devastating diseases in the future.
-Enjoying the course at medical school definitely keeps me keenly interested, but when I feel a bit disheartened by the large amount of lectures, my few clinical days inspire me.
+Enjoying the course at Medical School definitely keeps me keenly interested, but when I feel a bit disheartened by a large number of lectures, my few clinical days inspire me.

 Seeing the medical teams working together to achieve the best for a patient makes me realise why I am doing all of the studying.
 The reward at the end of it, to be able to truly make a difference in people’s lives at possibly one of the hardest times in their life is, for me, the best job that anyone could hope to have and this never fails to motivate me.